abelschooleman/wce/README.md

 `make init`

 ### Configuration
-Set provided variables in `./wce-backend/.env`
+Set your own API variables in `./wce-backend/.env` or use the set that has been given to you

 ### Start frontend server
 Run `make dev`